Information Technology Optimized Service Team

 How will Penn State IT manage travel to conferences?

-After units transition into PSIT, travel funding and approval processes will be reviewed for consistency across areas within PSIT.
+Travel funding and approval processes will be reviewed for consistency across areas within PSIT.
 Typically, each area has a professional development budget that may be utilized for conferences.
-April 2025

 Does Penn State IT require certifications or use them in hiring and promotion decisions?
 Are costs to pursue certifications covered?